Skip to main content Skip to secondary navigation

 High School Support Initiative

-The High School Support Initiative (HSSI) connects Stanford students with high school students from historically marginalized local communities as tutors, mentors and academic supports.
+The High School Support Initiative (HSSI) connects Stanford students with high school students from local communities as tutors, mentors and academic supports.

 Research shows that the presence of caring adults in young people’s lives leads to positive outcomes such as resilience, self-esteem, and self-efficacy.
 The program aims to empower local youth to excel academically, to take advantage of programs offered in their schools and to become advocates for themselves and their families.
 At the same time, it offers Stanford students the chance to engage in a meaningful educational service experience.